 Do you feel conflicted about what you can and cannot put down the garbage disposal?
-If so, join the club!
-Lots of people have uncertainties about the “proper way” to use garbage disposals and what they can and cannot handle or what should or should not be put down them.
-Read on to get some clarity on the topic!
+If so, you’re not alone!
+Lots of people have uncertainties about the “right way” to use garbage disposals and what they can and cannot handle or what should or should not be put down them.

 For starters, you do NOT want to use chemicals in the garbage disposal.
 So, do NOT pour bleach, chemical cleaners, or harsh chemical drain cleaners in garbage disposals.
 Why?
 Because they are corrosive and they are not good for plumbing pipes.

 The Jury is Out: No Eggshells!